 Fees (EU and non-EU) A full list of programme fees can be found on the following link: www.mic.ul.ie/fees

 Queries regarding fees can be directed to: firstname.lastname@example.org

 How to Apply

-- The Application form must include the names and contact details of two referees who may be contacted in the event that you are being considered for a place on the programme.
+- 1. Please download the application form for taught postgraduate programmes - click here The Application form must include the names and contact details of two referees who may be contacted in the event that you are being considered for a place on the programme.

-- For further information about the course, please contact:
+For further information about the programme, please contact:

 Dr. Therese Brophy (Programme Leader: Doctorate in Educational and Child Psychology).
 Therese.Brophy@mic.ul.ie.
 Phone: + 353 61 774767

 Provisional interview dates: 27th February – 1st March, 2019 (subject to change)